 Radix Staking Basics

 TLDR: For most people, staking XRD tokens is all you need to do to help the network and receive incentive rewards.
-To do that, starting on the 30th of June, download the Radix Desktop Wallet, load up the wallet with XRD, select the validator nodes you want to delegate your stake to, and delegate at least 100 XRD to start earning staking “emissions” rewards on the Radix mainnet.
+To do that, starting on the 28th July, download the Radix Desktop Wallet, load up the wallet with XRD, select the validator nodes you want to delegate your stake to, and delegate at least 100 XRD to start earning staking “emissions” rewards on the Radix mainnet.

 However we strongly suggest you learn more about how staking and emissions works.